September 27, 2018

 G.James is one of Australia’s leading manufacturers and installers of aluminium windows and doors and façade systems.
 They supply to the residential, commercial and high-rise building and construction markets.
 It is a private family owned group of companies that has been operating since 1917 and employs 2,300 people.

 The glass processing arm of G.James produces a varied range of glass products including safety and security, energy efficient, insulated glass units, and decorative glass.
-Their glass processing facilities are located in Eagle Farm and Narangba, Queensland, Melbourne and Sydney.
+Their glass processing facilities are located located at Eagle Farm and Narangba in Queensland, Melbourne and Sydney.

 The glazing side of the business fabricates, delivers and installs doors and windows for commercial and residential use.
 To support glazing operations, G.James has 26 regional branches across Queensland, New South Wales as well as in Sydney, Melbourne, Adelaide, Darwin, Perth and Canberra.